Posted on January 24 2016

 Once a dog is regarded as part of the household, he usually gets the same attention, love, and affection that any family member would.
 This yearning to include the pooch in various family activities often goes on at the tabletop.
 Although there are a lot of human foods that are dangerous for your dog, there are some that are considered to be safe for him to eat.

 This is commonly used as a filler in dog foods.
-Giving your pooch a few bites of it on his plate is safe, so long as the rice does not contain garlic or onion as these ingredients can be harmful for him.
+Giving your pooch a few bites of it on his plate is safe, so long as the rice does not contain garlic or onion as these ingredients can be harmful to him.
 New testing has also shown some rice to contain arsenic, so opt for organic!

 Chicken is an excellent treat for most dogs.
 In fact, many will gobble it down faster than they would any other food choice.
 Plus, chicken is a rich source of protein, and so long as spices and oils are regulated, it is safe to give to Fido.